nkurniansyah/AD_PRS/README.md

                                          list_variants_weight=study_list,
                                          match_by_position=TRUE)

-    ## variant weight will match using chromosome and position
+    ## variant weight will be matched using chromosome and position

     ## 23 alleles from FINNGEN are being flipped to align them with the reference SNP

-    ## variant weight will match using chromosome and position
+    ## variant weight will be matched using chromosome and position

     ## 1 alleles from Jun are being flipped to align them with the reference SNP

-    ## variant weight will match using chromosome and position
+    ## variant weight will be matched using chromosome and position

-    ##  All the allele from Bellenguez are match with the reference SNP
+    ##  All the allele from Bellenguez are matched with the reference SNP

-    ## variant weight will match using chromosome and position
+    ## variant weight will be matched using chromosome and position

     ## 8 alleles from Kunkle are being flipped to align them with the reference SNP

-    ## variant weight will match using chromosome and position
+    ## variant weight will be matched using chromosome and position

-    ##  All the allele from Kunkle_AFR are match with the reference SNP
+    ##  All the allele from Kunkle_AFR are matched with the reference SNP

     head(ad_variants_weight_clean)